aking-a/mule-code-system/README.md

      ```
 3. _Serve and Watch:_
    Once the build command has run successfully codecolab will now be installed as a package.
 Use the **npm run serve** command to start OS.js
-   it should be running on **http://localhost:8000/**. (_An important note to mention is the invite link generator does not take into
+   it should be running on **http://localhost:8000/**. _(An important note to mention is the invite link generator does not take into_
-   account what port or URL the server is running on so please change this in the source code.
-The link generator is located in codecolab
+   _account what port or URL the server is running on so please change this in the source code.
+The link generator is located in codecolab_
-   /server_modules/newsession.js line 15._).
+   _/server-modules/newsession.js line 15.)_.
 To run a watch on codecolab package use the commands provided below.
     ```
     cd src/packages/codecolab
     ```